EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 }
 ```

-The following example shows the usage of "B" option for output
+The following example shows the usage of "B" conversion specifier for
-record.
-Value in the VAL field is converted to BCD format and written
+output record.
+Value in the VAL field is converted to BCD format and
-to a shared register.
+written to a shared register.

 ```
 record(longout, "f3rp61_example_45") {